Umuzi-org/tech-department/content/topics/java-specific/introduction-to-spring-boot/part-4/_index.md

 ```

-Then you need to configure Marshalling, Spring Web Service uses Spring Framework’s OXM module, which has the Jaxb2Marshaller to serialize and deserialize XML requests.
+Then you need to configure `Marshalling`(refers to the process of converting the data or the objects into a byte-stream), Spring Web Service uses Spring Framework’s OXM module (mapping XML data), which has the Jaxb2Marshaller to serialize and deserialize XML requests.

 ```
 import org.springframework.context.annotation.Bean;